 Your records, which should contain your receipts as well as information on any other deductible business expenses that you’ve paid for out of pocket.

 Owners must total up these sources and any other revenues and expenses related to their properties.
 To stay organized and maximize their tax deductions, investors should use accounting software or a spreadsheet to help them maintain financial records year-round.
-(Do you need accounting software for your rentals?)

 Income and Expense Categories